ShanJiang21/shanjiang21.github.io/_posts/2019-01-05-Classical-sociology-theory.markdown

 #### 7 	Criticism

 In 1992, the new republican published an article called *The oldest Dead White European Males* by Knox, which ironically criticized preoccupations in western society.
-The canon, which governs the common thinking way in the western world, affects deeply for understanding of contemporarysociety and social life.
+The canon, which governs the common thinking way in the western world, affects deeply for understanding of contemporary society and social life.
 This trap which is named as Dead White European Males, in short **DWEM**.

 It is also shown that none of these scholars, not even Marx, could pass contemporary tests of '**political correctness'**.
 We take the view, however, this does not invalidate their sociological ideas.
 For example, Marx and Engles, also have some ideas which can be linked with the contemporary critique of patriarchal society on the way in which capitalism depends on the unpaid but essential domestic work of women, or their reduction to status of property in the context of **bourgeois** family life.